igorplyukhin/running_pixel/README.md

 # running_pixel
-Script converts video where each frame is a new location of a white pixel to a png image with encoded message
+Script takes video where each frame is a new location of a white pixel and converts it to a png image with encoded message